Complex Hyperbolic Triangle Groups of Type $[m,m,0; n_1, n_2, 2]$: Introduction

-Combining these results, we see that there is a gap between the intervals of discreteness and non-discreteness.
+Combining the results of Propositions~\ref{prop-discr} and~\ref{prop-nondiscr}, we see that there is a gap between the intervals of discreteness and non-discreteness.
 This is illustrated in Figure~\ref{fig-gap} for the case \([m,m,0; 2,3,2]\).
 The figure shows the $(m,\al)$-space.
-The light grey box corresponds to discrete groups (Proposition~\ref{prop232}).
-The solid and dotted black areas correspond to non-discrete groups (Proposition~\ref{232nondis}).
+The light grey box corresponds to discrete groups (Proposition~\ref{prop-discr}).
+The solid and dotted black areas correspond to non-discrete groups (Proposition~\ref{prop-nondiscr}).